Erin N. Coomer

 PT, DPT, Personal Trainer

-Barbara Ann Carey, PT, DPT is a board-certified physical therapist who enjoys working with a diverse set of patients, ranging from recreational athletes to those that compete at the collegiate level.
-She caters her treatment plans to each patient focusing on functional movement patterns and daily activity-related movements to optimize recovery time and progress patients toward their long-term goals.
+Barbara Ann Andrews, PT, DPT, is a board-certified physical therapist and personal trainer who works with a wide range of patients, from recreational athletes to those competing at the collegiate level.
+She designs individualized treatment and training plans that emphasize functional movement and daily activity, with the goal of optimizing recovery, building strength, and guiding patients toward their long-term performance and lifestyle goals.

-Barbara Ann is native to Seattle, as she received her undergraduate degree in biology from Seattle University, and was captain of the tennis team.
-Since receiving her Doctorate in Physical Therapy from Emory University, she has enjoyed establishing herself as a resource within Seattle’s tennis community and guiding her patients in achieving lifelong activity and fitness goals.
-Barbara Ann is a health and fitness enthusiast.
-She loves spending her weekends staying active by playing tennis, cycling, golfing, skiing and long-distance running.
+A Seattle native, Barbara Ann earned her undergraduate degree in Biology from Seattle University, where she captained the women’s tennis team, before completing her Doctorate in Physical Therapy at Emory University.
+Since then, she has become a trusted resource within Seattle’s tennis community and beyond, supporting athletes and active individuals in achieving lifelong health and fitness.
+Outside of the clinic, she enjoys staying active herself—playing tennis, golfing, skiing, and long-distance running.

 Run Seattle Physical Therapy PLLC